Many companies, individuals and public sector organisations now prefer to self-present their training videos, promos and

 Firstly, read the script thoroughly, take a highlighter pen and mark any sections you do not understand fully.
 Research and re-word these sections so that you understand and engage with them completely.

 Next, read the full script aloud a few times, from start to finish.
 Note any sections you slip-up on (especially consistent mistakes) and highlight them in your script.
 You should re-phrase or re-punctuate those sentences until pronunciation feels completely natural – delivering your script should be a comfortable experience.

-Finally, rehearse, rehearse and rehearse again.
-The third time, use a mirror or get someone to film you on their phone.
-Be sure to also rehearse your pronunciation, reading speed, physical posture, tone of voice and facial expression.
+Finally, rehearse.
+Use a mirror or get someone to film you on their phone and be sure to assess the accuracy of your pronunciation, your reading speed, physical posture, tone of voice and facial expression.
 Connect with your content and connect physically with the camera lens, which in this case, is a direct portal to your audience.
 Master your performance but always be yourself.

 Good professional actors and actresses do all of these things all the time; and that’s why they’re pros.
 Of course, none of this is rocket science – just thorough preparation and discipline.
-Almost everyone can achieve excellent results with good preparation and practice – and save some money too.
+Many clients can achieve excellent results with good preparation and practice – and save some money too.

 An important note on logistics: Large companies and organisations often suffer from internal gate-keeping issues.
 Shared resources aren’t always organised well or fairly.
 Though this is a common barrier in any company, don’t let logistics get in the way of the production process.
 The filming process requires a very large amount of work within a limited time frame and there is very little margin for error; especially error that leads to delays.
 If your department has reserved a room in which to rehearse or shoot the film, ensure that there are absolutely no time restrictions, unwanted surprises or excuses on the day.